Dead Battery Music (dBm) Circuits

 Accomodation will be in the local YMCA house, which is 15min walking distance.
 We can also use the kitchen there in the evening for self-catering.

 Drinks, fruit and something to nibble on will of course also be available during the day in the KulturGüterSchuppen.
-We plan a small, public matinee on Sunday at the end of the event, where we will present our “research results”.
+We plan a public concert on Saturday evening (23.May) at the end of the event, where we will present our “research results”.

 The costs for 4 overnight stays will be around 100€ per person.
 Cost of care depends on how often we want to cook ourselves.